This article was originally published on July 29, 2022.

 Read more: How Much Neanderthal DNA do Humans Have?

 Both predictions held up.
 Humanized mice had slower metaphase periods — the point in division when chromosomes align in the center of a splitting cell.
 Regular mice spent 4.6 minutes in metaphase, but humanized ones spent 5.8 minutes in it.
 Meanwhile, ancestral genes sped up metaphase in the artificial human brains from 9.2 to seven minutes.

 The sluggish pace reduces errors in chromosome separation.
 Cells inherited the incorrect number of chromosomes half as frequently in humanized mice compared to regular ones.
 They also did so twice as commonly in ancestral organoids compared to regular ones.

 Harmonious Brain Function

 Flawed separation of chromosomes could impact human health, especially during early development.
 Proto-neurons duplicate rapidly, and aberrant cells pass their incorrect chromosome counts to progeny as they proliferate.
 Down the line, a defective cell could over- or under-produce proteins, increase cancer risk or burst open and die.

-Our brains, then, seem uniquely protected from erroneous cell division compared to our closest relatives.
+Our brains, then, seem uniquely protected from erroneous cell division compared to the Neanderthal brain.
 That probably impacts how our neurons develop and organize, the authors say.
-But whether it contributes to the cognitive abilities that make us uniquely human remains unknown.
+But, in terms of the evolution of the human brain, whether it contributes to the cognitive abilities that make us uniquely human remains unknown.